30 Strangest Small Town Laws in America

-No Parking in Front of Dunkin’ Donuts; South Berwick, Maine
+Parking in front of Dunkin' is not allowed; South Berwick, Maine

-There's no room for parking in front of the Dunkin’ Donuts in South Berwick, Maine, but that apparently didn't stop people from trying, so the town passed a law.
-And that's not the only law on the books featuring the Dunkies, which must be an extremely popular place to visit.
-It's also against the law to make a left turn out of the Dunkin’ Donuts parking lot.
+There's no room for parking in front of the Dunkin' in South Berwick, Maine, but that apparently didn't stop people from trying, so the town passed a law.
+And that's not the only law on the books featuring Dunkin', which must be an extremely popular place to visit.
+It's also against the law to make a left turn out of the Dunkin' parking lot.
 Hopefully that business never shutters, or the city is going to have a few laws to amend.

 Beauty is in the eye of the beholder, but you better make sure everyone thinks your horse is good looking in Wilbur, Washington, where it's against the law to ride an "ugly horse," whatever that means.
 Doing so is punishable by a fine of $300.